-This work showed that computer systems which are placed in the Internet without publishing their existence are under attack extremely fast.
+This work showed that computer systems which are placed in the Internet without publishing their exitance are under attack extremely fast.
 The honeynet got online and only two minutes later the first attack took place.
 "Unfortunately" no "real" or "clever" hostile take-over happened; neither to windows nor to linux.
 Nevertheless, it was very interesting to watch and analyze the ongoing events in the honeynet, especially the propagation of the Blaster worm.

 The honeynet project presents the results and traces of clever attacks.
-However our experience was that such attacks are quite seldom.
-This implies that more than 90% of the attacks can be defended quite easily by applying a patch for vulnerable software.
-The Windows platform was the favorite target of our attackers, 69% of the attacks aim at this platform.
+However our experience was, that such attacks are quite seldom.
+This implies that more than 90 % of the attacks can be defended quite easily by applying a patch for vulnerable software.

+The Windows platform was the favorite target of our attackers, 69 % of the attacks aim at this platform.
 On the Windows honeypot one third of all connections tried to attack the Web server.
 On the Linux honeypot however we could not detect any serious or successful attack.

 A lot of our attackers can be categorized as Script-Kiddies.
-We saw plenty of automated attacks using tools which are widely spread within the Internet as well as brute-force scans without knowing anything about existing systems and their vulnerabilities.
+They are low skilled and mostly use scripts written by more sophisticated crackers.
+We infer a Script-Kiddie based on the following reasons: A lot of attacks were web attacks using tools which are available in the Internet e.g. FX Scanner [fxs].
+These tools are suited for automated attacks over a wide range of IP-addresses and subnets (brute-force scans) without knowing anything about existing systems and their vulnerabilities.
 Scans have been seen, trying to exploit a certain OS-dependent bug, on both honeypots regardless the used operating system.

 Another big group of unintentional "attackers" became infected by a worm or virus, which started to spread out and hit the honeynet casually.

 Regarding the sources of the attacks: More than 40% could be assigned to systems which use the Deutsche Telekom as ISP (based on the IP-addresses and domain names).
-For the attacker such a big provider might be used as a kind of "ano-nymizer".
+For the attacker such a big provider might be used as a kind of "anonymizer".
 Each dial in results in a changed IP address.
-Without judicial authorization it is nearly impossible to find further information about the "real" source of the attack.
+Without judicial authorization it is nearly impossible to find further informations about the "real" source of the attack.